zhenging/pols202/notes/week_02/why_government_why_politics.md

 + Politics is about reconciling individual, ideological, and partisan differences of opinion about the power problem.

 1.13 Politics
-+ People have different opinions about whether their political system, or the political system of another country, allows too much indiividual freedom or provides too little public order.
++ People have different opinions about whether their political system, or the political system of another country, allows too much individual freedom or provides too little public order.
 (The U.S. Constitution does not say very much about the specifics of where to strike the balance between rights and powers).
 + Political opinions about the right balance between individual rights and government power are influenced by conditions.
 (Is it a time of war or peace? ...)
 + American politics is often framed as debates about the size of government.
 These debates are familiar arguments about big government versus small government.